What is the Times Interest Earned Ratio?

-To better understand the financial health of the business, the times interest earned ratio should be computed for a number of companies that operate in the same industry.
+To better understand the financial health of the business, the ratio should be computed for a number of companies that operate in the same industry.
 If other firms operating in this industry see TIE multiples that are, on average, lower than Harry’s, we can conclude that Harry’s is doing a relatively better job of managing its degree of financial leverage.
-In turn, creditors are more likely to lend more money to Harry’s, as the company represents a fairly safe investment within the bagel industry.
+In turn, creditors are more likely to lend more money to Harry’s, as the company represents a comparably safe investment within the bagel industry.

 Thank you for reading this CFI article on the Times Interest Earned ratio!
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To learn more about related topics, check out the following resources:
+To learn more about related topics, check out the following free CFI resources: